Table of Contents

 1: How do you say "Good Morning" in German?

-Accommodation is the biggest expense for students in Frankfurt.
-Finding a good place can be a bit challenging because the demand is high.
-So, it’s always better to start your search early.
+Accommodation is the biggest cost for students in Frankfurt.
+Finding a good place is not easy because demand is very high.
+So, it is better to start your search early.

 Student Dorms vs Private Apartments